TNH-Scholar Project Vision¶

 The long-term vision is not to replace human scholars or practitioners, but to:

-Extend human capacity for understanding, cross-referencing, and preserving the teachings — while always keeping human judgment and responsibility at the center.
+Extend human capacity for understanding, cross-referencing, preserving, and carefully developing access to the teachings — while always keeping human judgment, transparency, and responsibility at the center.

 4. Scope and Non-Scope¶